DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 $q-tta-two$

-Teaching is an exciting career, but figuring out if it's right for you can be more complicated if you have caring responsibilities, people dependent on your earnings, or you are living with a disability.
+Teaching is an exciting career, but if you have caring responsibilities, people dependent on your earnings, or you are living with a disability you might need some help to take your next step.

 Your Teacher Training Adviser can help you navigate your path into teaching, and make sure you get any additional help that is available.
 Your adviser will be just a call, message or email away.